![Currencyfreaks free currency conversion to get currency fluctuation data and historical forex exchange rate][image1]

 module.exports = getExchangeRates;

-This approach improves performance and keeps your currency conversion logic centralized on the server.
+This will enhance performance.
+It will centralize your currency conversion logic on the server.

-The next step is to create an index.html file.
-You also need to create a CSS file and name it styles.css.
+The second step is to make an index.html file.
+You must also build a CSS file, which you should call styles.css.
 It will enhance the appearance of your application.

 Index.html